-As a rookie, Hayes led the NBA in PPG with a sterling 28.4 starring for the San Diego Rockets.
-The next season he led the league in RPG with a sizzling 16.9 per game.
+As a rookie, Hayes led the NBA in points per game with a sterling 28.4 starring for the San Diego Rockets.
+The next season he led the league in rebounds with a sizzling 16.9 per game.
 That same year he led the league in minutes played per game with an exhausting 44.7.

 However, the Rockets were a dud on the court.
 A move to Houston in time for the 1971-72 season didn’t help.
 Hayes was traded to the Bullets in the 1972 off-season and found much greater success.
-The Big E slid to power forward beside center Wes Unseld.
+Formerly a center, the Big E slid now slid to power forward beside center Wes Unseld.
 Hayes was the shot-blocking rim protector while Unseld was immovable object that clogged the physical space of the defensive lane.
 They complemented each other perfectly.